 For our meals, we typically planned to eat a nice lunch out, but would eat dinner (as well as breakfast) back at the apartment.
 The latter was partly due to the reality of our kids’ stamina at their ages – it was nice after a long day to be able to buy some bread and cheese and have a low-key dinner at home, where the kids could rest afterwards.
 One thing to be aware of is that French meals out take some time – even our lunches out were often an hour and a half.
 Though with the many courses, the kids adjusted and didn’t really get bored.

 Our basic itinerary involved quite a bit of walking, but could be scaled down/up depending on the family’s preferences.
 We had brought along a really good double stroller that was excellent on cobblestone, which was key to covering lots of ground.
-Kids do last much longer when they’re being pushed in a stroller (they were 3 and 5 years old, arguably old for a stroller, but oh well).
+When traveling with kids, they do last much longer when they’re being pushed in a stroller (they were 3 and 5 years old, arguably old for a stroller, but oh well).

 One thing to note is that we didn’t necessarily start with a grand plan day-by-day, but rather a loose outline that ended up changing based on rain, how tired we were, and other factors.
 We also got minor colds during the week, which affected things too.